Yes.

 • Other hazards might include tripping hazards, flying golf balls, bees, brambles, poison ivy, ticks and more.
 These are the kind of hazards that you have to keep an eye out for in the moment.

 The group walk segments are planned to be doable at a leisurely pace.
 That said, any number of things can result in a group covering less ground than anticipated.
-(It is not uncommon to encounter unforeseen obstacles, or exciting discoveries that cause delays as they are explored in greater depth) – The group will ascertain their progress as they go, and decide collectively where/how they want to end their walking day and head home.
-There’s no wrong way to do it.
+(It is not uncommon to encounter unforeseen obstacles, or exciting discoveries that cause delays as they are explored in greater depth)

-This is one part adventure trek, one part walk in the park, one part stroll in the city; try to balance being prepared for eventualities without being too burdened by a heavy pack.
 With seasonally appropriate clothing, a water bottle and some comfortable shoes, you’re already off to a good start.

-The experience is recommended for ages 13 & up.
 If you think that your children would enjoy the walk, we’d love to walk with them!
-Minors must be accompanied by parents or legal guardians and should be registered individually.

 Sorry but please don’t bring any four-legged friends along on the organized group walks.

-No matter how amazing and well behaved your pup is, another dog might not get along with yours.
 Some other participants may have canine-phobias, and there are segments where having a dog along might complicate logistics or route options.

 You may well discover parts of the city that you want to bring your pup back to though!